Roy Hodgson’s Resignation: A PR Disaster Handled Perfectly

 If you’re an unreasonable PR person, you think “The press shouldn’t have a go at him, we only lost 2:1,” or something like that.

 But if you’re good at PR, you think “This is a dead man walking, he can’t carry on.
 So let’s handle this in the most dignified manner by getting him to read out a short statement in a press conference.”

 “Roy’s PR team managed to preserve his dignity that day”

 He didn’t take any questions either, that was quite clever, because of the fact that it opens him up to ridicule and speculation.

 Roy is 68 years old, he deserves a bit of dignity and I think his PR team managed to preserve his dignity that day, despite the fact that England got an awful result.

 Sometimes the whole world will find out that you have made a very public blunder or misjudgement.
 Your slip-ups may not be as notorious as Roy Hodgson’s and they may not be as catastrophic.
 However, maintaining a good public image is crucial for every company.

 Good crisis management means that if your business or PR team can control difficult situations by being responsive and realistic, you can recover and even thrive in bad circumstances.

 Get your free copy of our press release template

 Avoid any press release disasters by downloading our simple template.
-We’ll show you what to write and where, just enter your details in the form below and we’ll email it over to you:
+We’ll show you what to write and where, just click the button below to get your copy: